 You see, if I were to announce to my parents 8 years ago, that I will not be pursuing a degree in Economics but go for coding courses instead, they would have called me “SIAO” (Hokkien word for crazy).

 Most importantly, is this your Singapore Dream?

 The Singapore Dream, Dead.

-Singapore today is an interesting one, where we have various generations of Singaporeans with an adverse definition of success.
+Singapore today is an interesting one, where we have various generations of Singaporeans with various definition of success.

 Here’s an example: